- Salary

 Call Stipends

 A call stipend is the remuneration received on top of your annual salary for working call.
 Stipends must be paid a minimum of every three months.
-You can receive it either through payroll or by individual cheque.
+You may receive it either through payroll or by individual cheque.

 Current call stipend amounts are: